-The double par rule applies to 9- and 18-Hole Club Divisions and 18-Hole Boys 12 & Under (except for in the grand championship).
+The double par rule applies to Intermediate Divisions ONLY.
 The maximum number of strokes a player may record on any given hole is double par.
-Once double par has been reached, the player must lift their ball, discontinue their play of the hole, and continue from the next teeing ground.
+Once double par has been reached, the player must lift their ball, discontinue their play of the hole, and continue to the next teeing ground.

-Note: This procedure is an Georgia Junior Golf local rule for the specified divisions only and does not reflect the proper application of the USGA Rules of Golf.
+Note: This procedure is a Georgia Junior Golf local rule for the specified divisions only and does not reflect the proper application of the Rules of Golf.

 Proper attire is required at all GJG tournaments, events, seminars, and functions.

 - Hats/visors must be worn properly with the brim facing forward